 Systrace!
 What is it?

-Systrace is a tool to record device activity over a short period of time which is known as system tracing and allows you to collect and inspect timing information across all processes running on your device at the system level.
+Systrace is a tool to record device activity over a short period of time, known as system tracing.
+It allows you to collect and inspect timing information across all processes running on your device at the system level.

 You can generate Systrace report from command line with systrace command or using the System Tracing system app.
 To use the System Tracing system app, you need a device or an emulator with Android 9 or higher.
-But I recommend you to use Android 10 or higher, because this app generates report with the .perfetto-trace filename extension and can be opened in the Perfetto UI.
+But I recommend using Android 10 or higher because System Tracing system app generates a report with the .perfetto-trace filename extension and can be opened in the Perfetto UI.

 It’s simple to record trace with Systrace on Android 10 or higher.
 For quick access to “Record trace” button, you should enable “Show quick setting tile”.
 Complete following steps: